Agenda

 There was an Old Lady Who Swallowed a Talker

-Katie Sample & Misty Falting
+Katie Sample and Misty Falting

 Description: Calling all “Old Lady” fans!!
 The book series proceeding “There was an Old Lady Who Swallowed a Fly” is used by therapists, teachers, and families as a classic favorite.
 In this session, we will use one of the books in this series as an example of not only how to adapt literacy for complex communicators, but also how to engage and increase language through literacy for complex communicators.
 Join us for a fun-filled session with our favorite “Old Lady.”